iterative/dvc.org/content/docs/command-reference/destroy.md

 ## Description

-`dvc destroy` removes DVC-files, and the entire `.dvc/` meta directory from the
+`dvc destroy` removes DVC-files, and the internal `.dvc/` directory from the
 <abbr>workspace</abbr>.
 Note that the <abbr>cache directory</abbr> will normally
 be removed as well, unless it's set to an external location with `dvc cache dir`.
 (By default a local cache is located in the `.dvc/cache`